 Religion is also important to Ault.
 She says she did so well during cancer treatment "because of God and lots of prayers."

 Of treatment, she says, "It's such a traumatic thing … I had to let go and let God take care of me.
 I would just sit back and read and crochet."

 Ault is training as a volunteer to help other people with cancer.
 She has joined a non-denominational volunteer program through her church called Stephan Ministries, and has almost completed the six months of training required of volunteers.
 "We help anyone in need," she says.
 "We're there to listen, to talk and just to be there.
 We tell our own story, if that seems helpful.
 It's like what a minister or a psychologist would do."

-Ault was told in Mississippi that her cancer was terminal, but now, two years later, her cancer was in remission, and she's happy to be home in Sequim, more involved in life and the community than she has ever been.
+Ault was told in Mississippi that her cancer was terminal, but now,, her cancer was in remission, and she's happy to be home in Sequim, more involved in life and the community than she has ever been.